 In each phase, theory seminars are presented on topics fundamental to relational psychotherapy.
 Students participate in theory presentations and write integrative papers in response to theory they have read and discussed.

-Unless students have clients when they begin training (in which case they will have individual clinical supervision all along), students begin direct work with clients and regular supervision of that work early in Phase II.
+Unless students have clients when they begin training (in which case they will have individual clinical supervision all along), students begin direct work with clients and regular supervision of that work early in Phase 2.

 To integrate personal and professional growth, students are engaged in their own personal therapy, on a weekly basis, while they are in training.